 P.S.
 I guess my intention last week to remain curious paid off!
 I’ve received a lot of new insights this week.

-Join us and CHOOSE LOVE in 2012: The I Choose Love public service campaign isa reminder that when we come from love–one of the most powerful yet underutilized forces on the planet–we have the ability to transcend fear and remember what we’re really hear to do: give and receive love.
-Learn more and order a tshirt (at cost).
+a reminder that when we come from love–one of the most powerful yet underutilized forces on the planet–we have the ability to transcend fear and remember what we’re really hear to do: give and receive love.

 I love to hear from, connect with and meet The Journey readers at our events.
 I invite you to: